Smoke Bomb Safety Guide: How to Use Them Safely

 • Non-explosive.
 These are not fireworks.
 There is no bang, no spark shower, and no projectile.

-• Non-toxic dye.
-The colored smoke uses non-toxic pigment.
-It is still smoke, meaning you should avoid inhaling large quantities directly.
+• Non-toxic pigment.
+The colored smoke uses non-toxic dye.
+It is still smoke, so avoid inhaling large quantities directly.

 Pre-Use Preparation Checklist